 The Rheuma Room

-Thousands flock to The Rheuma Mill each month so I’ve created this NEW space for you!
+Thousands flock to The Rheuma Mill each month so I’ve created this space, this rheumatoid arthritis forum for you!
 This is YOUR room!

 Journaling my experiences with RA has been THE most therapeutic thing for me.
 I don’t really have anyone to talk to about his disease and chat rooms are limiting but writing is limitless.
-This page is open and waiting for you to pour out all your thoughts and feelings.
-You’ll be surprised at how good it will make you feel in the end!
-GO!
+This rheumatoid arthritis forum is open and waiting for you to pour out all your thoughts and feelings.